saucelabs/elemental-next/frontend/tips/16-take-screenshot-on-failure/_python.md

----
-language: python
-level: 2
-hide_sidebar: true
-publish_date: 2016-11-26
-last_update:
-  date: 2023-03-14
----

-## A Solution

-A simple way to gain insight into your test failures is to capture screenshots at the moment of failure.
-And it's a quick and easy thing to add to your tests.

-Let's start with an example.

 ## Example

 Let's start by importing our requisite libraries (`import unittest` for our test framework, `from selenium import webdriver` to drive the browser, and `import sys` to determine when there's a test failure), declare our test class, and write test `setUp` and `tearDown` methods.